Mikeeegxj/elibrary-frontend/user_stories/Login.md

 - Guo Xiaojun:  2 days

 ## Assumptions (if any):
+None

 ## Description:

-The webpage where user can signup account and after signing up, verification mail will be sent to user email and user clicks the attached link to verify the account
+The interface where user and login using existing account.

 ## Tasks

 Front-end:

-1. Task 1: Add User Input field to fill user information
+- Task 1: Add User Input field to login
-2. Task 2: Display Signup Button
+- Task 2: Display Login Button
-3. Task 3: Ensure only the correct format can be inputed like email field.
+- Task 3: Applied Server action to handle login request to backend

 Back-end:

-1. Task 1: Implement API to handle create account request from front-end.
+- Task 4: Implement API to handle and verity login request from front-end.
-2. Task 2: Implement Token function and email sending function to send verfication email
+- Task 5: Implement Acess Token to verify authenticated user
-3. Task 3: Implement API to verifty email using token.
+- Task 5: Implement Refresh Token to assgin new access token when user's access token is expired.

 # UI Design: